TritonDataCenter/containerpilot/telemetry/README.md

 The fields for a sensor are as follows:

 - `namespace`, `subsystem`, and `name` are the names that the Prometheus client library will use to construct the name for the telemetry.
 These three names are concatenated with underscores `_` to become the final name that is scraped recorded by Prometheus.
 In the example above the metric recorded would be named `my_namespace_my_subsystem_my_event_count`.
+You can leave off the `namespace` and `subsystem` values and put everything into the `name` field if desired; the option to provide these other fields is simply for convenience of those who might be generating Containerbuddy configurations programmatically.
 Please see the [Prometheus documents on naming](http://prometheus.io/docs/practices/naming/) for best practices on how to name your telemetry.
 - `help` is the help text that will be associated with the metric recorded by Prometheus.
 This is useful for debugging by giving a more verbose description.
 - `type` is the type of collector Prometheus will use (one of `counter`, `gauge`, `histogram` or `summary`).
 See [below](#Collector_types) for details.
 - `poll` is the time in seconds between running the `check`.